SlightScribe/SlightScribe-Core/README.md

 For each field on this access point, the placeholder {{FIELD_NAME}} will be replaced with the actual form element.

+A Form Intro can also be specified in HTML.
+This will be shown above the form.

 ### Access points have files

 When the access point is completed, the user can be shown links to download files straight away.